Rubiksman78/MonikA.I/README.md

 - 6b need at least 8GB VRAM (I run it on a GeForce RTX 3070) Normally it would require +16GB of VRAM but with int8 quantization and offloading on CPU, it can fit on such GPUs.

+Be sure to have setup the Nvidia Drivers, CUDA 11.7...etc (tutorial [here](https://pub.towardsai.net/installing-pytorch-with-cuda-support-on-windows-10-a38b1134535e))

 As the model is open-sourced by Pygmalion AI, you can customize a lot of things for the generation.
 You can change multiple parameters for inference in `pygmalion/pygmalion_config.yml`.
 Try it out !

 # How to contribute